 When do I need to start organising my internship or semester abroad?

 You can do a semester abroad in any semester.
-If you are interested in doing one of your early semesters abroad, you should start organising that as soon as possible.
-Visit the homepage about Erasmus & Exchange for details on application deadlines and partner universities.
+If you are interested in spending one of your early semesters abroad, you should start organising as soon as possible.
+Visit our Outgoings page for details on application deadlines and partner universities.
 The Department of Psychology also offers open consultation hours on all things Erasmus.
 Please contact Filipa Goncalves.